jonlpersson/ed-latimore/site/_posts/2021-02-19-8-unconventional-ways-to-get-over-someone.md

 It can be summed up as follows: **step out, move on, don't look back—and don't get on your back.**

-If you do this, then it won't take a lot of time before you're happier with someone **else in the next relationship.**&nbsp;
+If you do this, then it won't take a lot of time before you're happier with someone **else in the next relationship.**